 Kevin Cherry has a history of remarkable leadership in public history and education.
-Prior to joining CAHPT, Kevin served for nearly ten years as State Historian and Director of Archives and History for the State of North Carolina, overseeing historic sites, museums, and historic preservation efforts across the state.
+Prior to joining RHJF, Kevin served for nearly ten years as State Historian and Director of Archives and History for the State of North Carolina, overseeing historic sites, museums, and historic preservation efforts across the state.
 He led North Carolina’s digital learning initiative, NC ECHO, and assisted in development of the National Digital Stewardship Residency Program for the Library of Congress.
 Previously, he served as a senior program officer for the Institute of Museum and Library Services (IMLS), overseeing a $25 million annual grant program for libraries.
 In 2010, he earned his Ph.D. in Library and Information Science from the University of North Carolina at Chapel Hill.

 In his curatorial career, Grant has worked at historic sites associated with four U.S. Presidents.
 As a student majoring in history and anthropology in Kentucky, he participated in excavations at Andrew Jackson’s Hermitage.
-After graduate studies at the University of South Carolina ,, focused on the material culture of urban slavery in Columbia, he worked as the collections manager at James Monroe’s Ash Lawn-Highland, and then assistant curator at James Madison’s Montpelier during its major restoration and refurnishing project.
+After graduate studies at the University of South Carolina, focused on the material culture of urban slavery in Columbia, he worked as the collections manager at James Monroe’s Ash Lawn-Highland, and then assistant curator at James Madison’s Montpelier during its major restoration and refurnishing project.
 Most recently, he served as Curator at Tudor Place, an 1816 house in Georgetown, D.C.
 Grant supervises the care and management of all Trust collections to ensure that they are accessible to a wide audience.

 Will Hamilton